phpearth/docs/security/configuration.md

 be associated in PHP.
 INI files can have groups as well, but does not support higher structs (arrays, objects).

+######Note:
+There are reserved words which must not be used as keys for ini files.
+These include: null, yes, no, true, false, on, off, none.
+Values null, off, no and false result in "", and values on, yes and true result in "1", unless INI_SCANNER_TYPED mode is used (as of PHP 5.6.1).
+Characters ?{}|&~!()^" must not be used anywhere in the key and have a special meaning in the value.

 Parsing of INI files can be done with PHP [parse_ini_file()](http://php.net/manual/en/function.parse-ini-file.php) and [pase_ini_string()](http://php.net/manual/en/function.parse-ini-string.php)